OPERATION OF THE ASTROLABE

 Rotate the rete to place the ecliptic on the lowest crepusular

-general two instances for this situation.
+two instances for this situation.

-Note the ecliptic longitude for the first instance.
+Note the ecliptic longitude for each instance.

 Note the longitude of the ecliptic sitting on the first